 B.O.B.: Turns out, you don't need one.

-(B.O.B. then forgets how to breathe
+[B.O.B. then forgets how to breathe]

 In real life, having your brain physically removed from your body pretty much means you are dead.
 In comedy however the results can be a little different, leading to one of these outcomes (besides the realistic fatal one, obviously):

 Stupid but Aware: In this case the character has simply turned into The Ditz - they are much stupider than usual but able to talk properly, walk around without bumping into things and so on.
 Probably the least common category.

-A slight varation on the above; it turns out the character doesn't have a brain in the first place!
+No brain to lose: A slight variation on the above; it turns out the character doesn't have a brain in the first place!

-- Rare 'serious' example: the infamous Star Trek: The Original Series episode "Spock's Brain."
+- Rare "serious" example: the infamous Star Trek: The Original Series episode "Spock's Brain".
 Spock's brain is stolen by aliens who use it as a computer to run their planet's infrastructure.
 For some reason, his autonomic functions still work, but he is completely unconscious.
 Kirk has to get the brain back quickly, because Spock's Vulcan physiology is especially dependent on that tremendous brain.
-(While a brain-dead human could be kept "alive" easily for quite some time.)
+(Whereas a brain-dead human could be kept "alive" easily for quite some time.)
 So that they can restore the brain quickly when they find it, McCoy rigs up a device that fits on Spock's head and allows his lifeless body to walk around, manipulated by a remote control.
 With three buttons.
 SPOCK has made a song called "Mr. Spock's Brain", based on the above episode.

 - In a Horrible Histories sketch, there was this exchange:

 Roman general: Make that 98.

 Kill counter: Yeah, I'll give you that one.
 He's still moving, but realistically, he's not going anywhere without his head.